 This requires having the diligence and the self-control to truly keep the funding untouched and reserved for a cash flow crisis, even if that means foregoing an early payment discount or some other tempting opportunity here or there.

 More than anything else, the key to maximizing the benefits and minimizing the costs of your trade credit arrangements comes down to wisely managing your business’s accounts payable—that is, the method by which your business pays its bills.

-If you operate a small B2B business, you might find yourself at both the customer and the vendor end of the B2B equation.
+As we’ve discussed, if you operate a small B2B business, you might find yourself at both the customer and the vendor end of the B2B equation.

+Therefore, if you’re at risk of a customer’s late payments becoming your cash flow emergency, you might consider invoice financing as an option to cover your immediate expenses.
 Invoice financing can give you immediate access to up to 85% of your invoices’ value, with the other 10%-15% held in reserve until your customers pay their invoices.

 For businesses that routinely extend trade credit to relatively high-risk buyers, the cost of invoice financing can add up quickly.
 As an alternative, some risk managers encourage purchasing trade credit insurance to protect against unpaid orders.

 Trade credit insurance is most often recommended for businesses that deal in exports to other countries, since distance, changes in the political climate, and more complex legal structures make it more likely that some customers won’t pay.
 If you’re primarily extending credit to local customers with whom you have an established relationship, on the other hand, trade credit insurance likely isn’t worth the expense.